-Applicants seeking licensed hours for times outwith the Board's Policy require to demonstrate to the Board that the additional requested hours are appropriate in the circumstances.
+Applicants seeking licensed hours for times outwith the Board's Policy require to demonstrate to the Board that the additional requested hours are appropriate in the circumstances and align with the five licensing objectives.

 What Type of Event Needs a Licence?